 By the constructive empiricist's lights, distant macroscopic objects are observable, since if we were nearby we could see them.
 Paul Churchland (1985, 39–40) takes issue with the importance the constructive empiricist attaches to size, as opposed to spatiotemporal proximity.
 Churchland points out that it is just a contingent fact that humans have control over their spatiotemporal location, but not over their size.
 Churchland concludes that the distinction between things that are unobserved but observable, and things that are unobservable, “is only very feebly principled and is wholly inadequate to bear the great weight that van Fraassen puts on it” (Churchland 1985, 40).

 Van Fraassen replies with the recognition that “scientific realists tend to feel baffled by the idea that our opinion about the limits of perception should play a role in arriving at our epistemic attitudes toward science” (1985, 258).
-The constructive empiricist is not asserting any metaphysical difference in the world on the basis of the observable/unobservable distinction; he is just saying that that distinction is relevant to the epistemic attitudes we take.
+Constructive empiricists are not asserting any metaphysical difference in the world on the basis of the observable/unobservable distinction; they are just saying that that distinction is relevant to the epistemic attitudes we take.
 Since “experience is the sole legitimate source of information about the world” (van Fraassen 1985, 258), it makes sense that what we can experience influences our epistemic attitudes.
 (Note that in his 2002 book The Empirical Stance, van Fraassen calls into question his 1985 statement about experience.)

 A different argument by Churchland (1985, 44–45) asks what the constructive empiricist would say about beings who are like us except that they are born with electron microscopes permanently attached to their left eyes.
 Churchland says that the electron-microscope-eye humanoids would count viruses as part of their ontology, and yet by the constructive empiricist's lights we can't, even though we are functionally the same as the humanoids when we put our left eye against the viewfinder of an electron microscope.